Specifications

 Design

 The Lamy cp1 ballpoint pen.
-You can immediately tell as you pick up this pen that it’s a level up on the competition and it’s a level up on the Safari or AL-Star.
+You can immediately tell as you pick up this pen that it’s a level up on the competition and it’s a level up on the Safari or AL-star.

 It’s got a satisfying click that’s a little interesting.
 It’s not on the noisy side but not silent.